Example - Deploy demochat to Kubernetes cluster

 - Add your forked

-demochatrepo (use the url above to find the repo).
+demochatrepo in Codefresh (use the url above to find the repo).

-- Also, choose the branch for your first build (in this case
+- Choose the branch for your first build (in this case

 - Select how you would like to setup your repository.
-In this case, our repo has a Dockerfile, so we’ll select the middle option.
+In this case, our repo already has a Dockerfile, so we will select the middle option.

 - Clicking on